 Every operator of an online store would like to have an Internet presence that does not cause problems in the form of warnings from dissatisfied customers and the resulting work and costs.
 To prevent such difficulties from occurring in the first place with an online store from Shopify, there are some rules that should be followed.
 We show you how to make Shopify stores legally compliant.

 Do you need support with your Shopify store?
 Then feel free to contact us and we will be happy to help you with advice and support.
+Contact us.

 Protected terms and brand names